-- Smiley face: Instagram’s new face filters feature which are almost an exact replica of Snapchat’s Lenses.
+- Smiley face: Instagram’s face filters feature

 3. You can also upload a previously taken photo or video from your camera roll by swiping up or down.
-The photo or video has to have been taken in the past 24 hours, but there’s a hack to get around that!

 4. Tapping anywhere on the screen will bring up the text tool.
 You can play with text size and color, and you can also use the “@” sign to tag another account, or the “#” sign to share a hashtag.

-Instagram recently launched the ability to search for Stories by location and hashtag, meaning that if you include a hashtag in your story, other users can see it even if they don’t follow you!
+Instagram recently launched the ability to search for Instagram Stories by location and hashtag, meaning that if you include a hashtag in your story, other users can see it even if they don’t follow you!

 5. Select from one of three different pen styles to doodle on your photo.
 You can also erase any drawings that you add to your story with the eraser brush.